 First Russia, then Turkey

-NRC and others organizations warned that Norway's assessment of Russia as a safe third country was a dangerous step towards recognizing Syria's neighbors in a similar way.
+NRC and others organizations warned that Norway's assessment of Russia as a safe third country was a dangerous step towards recognizing Syria's neighbours in a similar way.
 Today we are witnessing the reality of this.
 When governments met in Brussels on 7 March, Turkey offered to take back all asylum seekers arriving in Greece if the EU accepted an equal number of Syrian refugees from Turkey.

 The proposal may seem attractive at first, as it would remove the demand for people smugglers.
 However, NRC is highly critical of the proposal.
 It denies refugees the right to have their asylum applications processed in Europe, and Turkey cannot guarantee that the rights of all refugees will be safeguarded in line with the Refugee Convention.
 Turkey has only partially signed the Convention; agreeing to abide it with regards to European refugees only.
 Hence, Turkey can not be considered a safe third country.